ST Screen Timeout

 Ms Soh said parents should understand that children are testing boundaries, not challenging their parents’ authority.

-She explained that if parents view such behavior as a “power struggle” and respond by asserting dominance, the focus shifts to “winning” instead of helping the child to learn from the incident.
+She explained that if parents view such behaviour as a “power struggle” and respond by asserting dominance, the focus shifts to “winning” instead of helping the child to learn from the incident.

 She said parents should stay calm and avoid shaming or scolding the child in public.

-“The calmer you are, the faster the child will calm down,” Mrs Yah agreed.
+Mrs Yah agreed: “The calmer you are, the faster the child will calm down.”

 If possible, parents can move the child to a quieter place and watch the child have a meltdown.

-Experts warn against giving the device back simply to stop the crying, as this would condition kids to throw a tantrum in order to get screen time.
+Experts warn against giving the device back simply to stop the crying, as this would condition children to throw a tantrum in order to get screen time.

 “They should always see tantrums as an outlet of negative emotions, and not a tool they can use to get what they want,” said Mrs Yah.

-A parent Jessica Chan, 37, said her two boys aged seven and nine tend to ask for more time when time is up when the iPad is taken away, and sometimes start crying.
+Ms Jessica Chan, 37, said her two boys, aged seven and nine, tend to ask for more time when their time limit is up and the iPad is taken away, and would sometimes cry.

-She said when she remains firm, they eventually realise that crying does not bring the screen back.
-They stop the tears and move on to other activities.
+She said that when she remains firm, they would eventually realise that crying does not bring the screen back.
+This stops the tears, and they would then move on to other activities.

 “You have to be firm, and just let them deal with their emotions.
-After five or 10 minutes it will pass, they will get that they won’t get TV time anymore.
-But if you relent, then it’s going to get harder each time you want to stop them from watching TV,” she said.
+After five or 10 minutes, it will pass; they will get that they won’t get (screen) time any more.
+But if you relent, then it’s going to get harder each time you want to stop them from watching (the screen).”

 Q: How can parents acknowledge their child’s emotions during a meltdown without giving in?

-Mrs Yah said parents can empathise with the child while staying firm in reminding them of the boundaries, saying: “I understand that it can be hard and upsetting when something you like is taken away from you.
+Mrs Yah said parents can empathise with the child while staying firm and reminding them of the boundaries by saying, “I understand that it can be hard and upsetting when something you like is taken away from you.
 Remember, we agreed to stop when the alarm rings and we will need to keep to it.”

-Ultimately, children want to feel heard and understood, said Mrs Yah.
+Ultimately, children want to feel heard and understood, she added.

-Q: How can parents help their kids to develop self-control?
+Q: How can parents help their child develop self-control?

 Mrs Yah said parents can guide children to recognise their emotions.
 Younger children may first need help naming what they feel, such as anger or sadness, before learning how to manage those feelings, she added.

-Parents can also involve children in thinking about solutions, asking them “What do you think I can do the next time this happens so that you do not feel upset?”
+Parents can also involve their children in thinking about solutions by asking them, “What do you think I can do the next time this happens so that you do not feel upset?”

 Dr Lim suggested involving children in deciding the rules around screen time, such as being allowed to finish watching a show before stopping.